ArcBees/dev-site/site/src/main/markdown/gwtp_v2/advanced/optimizations.md

 # Optimizations
-When developing a web application, the JavaScript part tends to become more heavy as it progress and this put significant load on the application startup. *Code Splitting* allows the JavaScript code to be split into multiple files that will be loaded depending on the application section being used.
-Separating your GWTP application into logical and independent sections will provide natural points for code splitting.
+When developing a web application, the JavaScript part tends to become more heavy as it progresses and this puts significant load on the application startup. *Code Splitting* allows the JavaScript code to be split into multiple files that will be loaded depending on the application section being used.
+Separating your GWTP application into logical and independent sections will provide natural points for Code Splitting.
 See [GWT Code Splitting](http://www.gwtproject.org/doc/latest/DevGuideCodeSplitting.html) for more details.

 ## Code Splitting
 To use Code Splitting, you need a [Proxy]({{#gwtp.doc.url.proxy}}) associated to the [Presenter]({{#gwtp.doc.url.presenter}}) you want to sit behind a split point.
 Code Splitting is done by simply annotating your Proxy with `@ProxyCodeSplit` instead of `@ProxyStandard`.